 Can you imagine denying Canadaâ€™s top disability rights activist the use of her wheelchair when traveling by train?

-Perhaps a wheelchair accessible washroom key and a Via Rail ticket will be added to the â€œOut From Underâ€ exhibition years from now.If you enjoyed this post, consider buying me a cafe mocha.
+Perhaps a wheelchair accessible washroom key and a Via Rail ticket will be added to the â€œOut From Underâ€ exhibition years from now.If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.